Nikolay-Lysenko/pymixer/README.md

-# pymixer
+# PyMixer

 Collection of utilities for working with MIDI and WAV files.
+Coming soon...